iankit3/iankit3/README.md

 - 🔭 I’m currently working on ...
 Web
 - 🌱 I’m currently learning ...
 Scala/Svelte
 - 👯 I’m looking to collaborate on ...
-Javascript, Reactjs, Nodejs
+LLM inference, RL
 - 💬 Ask me about ...
 Web
 - 📫 How to reach me: ... @iankit3
 - 😄 Pronouns: ...
 He/him